UPennCBE544/2023.github.io/ProjectDescription.md

 **Task 3: CO<sub>2</sub> adsorption and transformation**

 As we have briefly touched on in HW5, the CO<sub>2</sub> adsorption can take place on many sites in addition to the lattice oxygen, and the CO<sub>2</sub> molecule can line up differently.
-To comprehensively walk through the many different possibilites, I have summarized the adsorption sites and initial configurations you need to investigate.
-The original paper for proposing this analysis method can be found here (https://www.sciencedirect.com/science/article/pii/S1383586621010327).
+DFT calculations can give reliable results for finding local minima in the total energy as the positions of the nuclei vary, but they do not provide any guarantee that the global energy minimum has been found.
+To use our best efforts to find the global minimum, we need to comprehensively walk through the many different possibilites.
+I have summarized the adsorption sites and initial configurations you need to investigate.
+The original paper to propose this sampling method can be found here: (https://www.sciencedirect.com/science/article/pii/S1383586621010327).

 <center><img src="Images/position.png" alt="window" style="width: 1000px;"/><br>

-Recall you have manually added a CO<sub>2</sub> molecule on the MgO (100) surface in HW5.
+Recall that you have manually added a CO<sub>2</sub> molecule on the MgO (100) surface in HW5.
 Now, for convenience and for human error reduction, I have prepared automation scripts for you.
 For adsorption on metal sites and oxygen sites, please use `CO2_M_ads.py`.
 For adsorption on M-O bond, please use `CO2_MO_ads.py`.
 For adsorption on the four-fold center, please use `CO2_center_ads.py`.
 Note, these scripts are only for adding molecular CO<sub>2</sub>.
 However, all of you will be working with HCO<sub>3</sub><sup>-</sup> or CO<sub>3</sub><sup>2-</sup>.
 Please copy these scripts to your directory and make changes in accordance, using the commands shown below.
 Note this is the hardest part of the final project and needs a lot of geometry math work.
 Please feel free to ask for my help on this part.

 ```
 cp /home/x-syj1022/scripts/CO2_M_ads.py